Midjourney/prompt: “a narrow solid round pillar of opaque frosted glass standing in a rolling meadow”

 It's a very interesting topic!

-Alex Adamov about 1 year ago
+Alex Adamov over 1 year ago

-Alex Adamov about 1 year ago
+Alex Adamov over 1 year ago

 @minafahmi3 Yes, I see what you mean.
 This reminds of psychohistory in Foundation.
 Some of the characters know the mathematical rules and can directionally see how events will evolve at high level but not how it influences the path of individuals.